vratidc/vratidc.github.io/_projects/WOTKG.md

   <span style="font-size: 1em; font-weight: thin; background: linear-gradient(90deg, #ff3c00ff, #ffa600ff); -webkit-background-clip: text; -webkit-text-fill-color: transparent; background-clip: text; text-fill-color: transparent;">Runner-up India HCI 2023</span>
 </div>

 Presented at IndiaHCI 2023, this project received runner-up recognition in the Artworks track for its research-driven interactive narrative rooted in Konkan folklore.
+The finished product of this project is a digital game.
+It vividly depicts the Konkani folklore of Rakhandar from the viewpoint of Sarvesh, a fourteen-year-old city dweller who visits his maternal hometown.
+Numerous interactions with the villagers reveal the rich culture that surrounds Rakhandar.
+These interactions together create a story that the user discovers as it develops.
+The opposing perceptions of Rakhandar—his generous, forgiving side and his imposing persona—emerge across two unique game levels, night and day.

+## Publication

+Jayesh Pillai and Shreyas Vernekar.
+2023.
+An Unusual Guardian- Interactive Storytelling through Digital Game Design.
+In ACM Designing Interactive Systems (DIS) 2023, November 23-25, 2023, Dehradun, India.
+ACM, New York, NY, USA.